 The library survived the Mongol incursion.
 It was merged with that of Nizamiyah Madrasah in 1393, although this collection was subsequently dispersed or disappeared.
 After the Ottomans captured Baghdad in 1534 A.D., books from the palaces and libraries were taken as the spoils of war to become an important part of the royal library in Istanbul, and Al-Mustansiriyah was closed. ..
 The Mustansriya Madrasah is still functioning in a new building, and is now part of the Al-Mustansiriya University (Wikipedia) http://www.uomustansiriyah.edu.iq/

 Jami’ah al-Azhar was founded in 970 during the time of Caliph Muizz al-din Allah (r953-975).
 Its library housed more than two hundred thousand volumes.
-Students from Turkey, Zanzibar, India and Afghanistan would travel to Cairo to study at world’s oldest degree granting University.
+Students from Turkey, Zanzibar, India and Afghanistan would travel to Cairo to study at the world’s oldest degree-granting University.
 Students received free housing, uniforms and no fee.
-There was no other library as al-Azhar in the entire Muslim world.
+There was no other library like al-Azhar in the entire Muslim world.

 All the old schools and libraries in Egypt were destroyed except this one.
-During the time of al-Mustansir bi-Allah (r1021-1036) Turkish soldiers plundered the library, hundreds of books were thrown mercilessly in the river Nile, or burnt.
-Those that were saved, they formed heap in open space which afterwards was called Tilal al-Kutub (heap of books).
-Despite this hundreds of books from caliphal libraries survived so much so that Sultan Salah al-Din ibn Ayub (1193) bestowed on his secretary and counselor al-Qadi al-Fadil 120,000 manuscripts for his madrasah Qaf.
+During the time of al-Mustansir bi-Allah (r1021-1036) Turkish soldiers plundered the library, and hundreds of books were thrown mercilessly in the River Nile or burnt.
+Those that were saved, formed a heap in an open space which afterwards was called Tilal al-Kutub (heap of books).
+Despite this hundreds of books from caliphal libraries survived so much so that Sultan Salah al-Din ibn Ayub (1193) bestowed on his secretary and counsellor al-Qadi al-Fadil 120,000 manuscripts for his madrasah Qaf.

 “Although Al-Azhar University was founded in 1961, its library was established in 1005 by the ruling Fatimids; almost 600 before Oxford’s Bodleian Library and 440 years before the Vatican Library were established, respectively.
 By some counts, its collection includes 9,062 books and 595,668 manuscripts, dating to at least the 8th century”. https://www.librarything.com/venue/76059/Library-%5BAl-Azhar-University%5D

-Egypt National Library (Dar al-Kutub al-Misriyya) has 3 million printed books, 80,000 manuscripts, great quantity of papyri and coins.
-It was founded in 1870 and in 2002 was joined by Alexandria library as Egyptian National Library.
+Egypt National Library (Dar al-Kutub al-Misriyya) has 3 million printed books, 80,000 manuscripts, and a great number of papyri and coins.
+It was founded in 1870 and in 2002 was joined by Alexandria library as the Egyptian National Library.

 Adud al-Daula (r949-982) was emir of Buyid dynasty (934-1062) who at his height of power ruled an empire stretching from Makran as far as to Yemen and the shores of the Mediterranean Sea.
 The Friday sermon (khutba) was read in his name in Baghdad.
 He is widely regarded as the greatest monarch of the dynasty.
 The monarch is credited with sponsoring and patronizing scientific projects during his time.
 An observatory was built by his orders in Isphahan where astronomer Abd al-Rahman Sufi (903-986) worked.
 He built a famous public hospital known as the Al-‘Adudi Hospital.

-In Shiraz he established a glorious library with books written from the beginnings of Islam to his time.
+In Shiraz, he established a glorious library with books written from the beginnings of Islam to his time.
 It was located inside the royal palace.
-There were a large number of tall book shelves; the wood was painted with gold color.
-There was separate room for each branch of knowledge.
+There were a large number of tall bookshelves; the wood was painted with gold color.
+There was a separate room for each branch of knowledge.
 The library was looked after by a treasurer, and a director.
 Only reputable scholars had access to the library.

 Figure 11.
 Courtyard of Umayyad Mosque Damascus